Google Analytics User ID and understanding people’s behavior

 Conclusion

 You can take simple steps today to evolve the way you are using Google Analytics.
-You can move from session-based metrics to user-based metrics and you’ll immediately be in a better position than you were in yesterday.
+By focusing on user-based metrics and you’ll immediately be in a better position than you were in yesterday.
+And if it’s a good fit for you, implement User ID.
+You’ll be stepping up the ladder and gain deeper insights along the way.

 Comments